 People everywhere share the same bodies and brains, but live in communities with radically different practices, conventions, cultural histories, and environments.
 How do these different forces give rise to both universals and diversity in how humans around the world talk, gesture, and think?

-Sample article: 'Where does the ordered line come from?' [link]
+Representative article: 'Where does the ordered line come from?' [link]